Ravi-Upadhyay/reactjs/PLSIGHT-TUT.md

-# React JS - Starter Application:
+# Learn React - Tutorial:

-This is starter application of react js.
-This is seed application made while learning react.
-Thanks @coryhouse whose tutorial has been followed to create this repository.
+This is repository made in pocess of learning React.
+I have followed one pluralsight tutorial which has redux included in it.

 ## Index:
-- Objective
-- Architecture
 - Environment setup
     - Starter kits to use
     - Developing starter kit yourself